Overview

 You can assign a task to: The OKR creators, The OKR owners, or Other user.

-In this example, select The OKR owner.Select the objective where the task will be added.
+In this example, select The Objective owner.Select the objective where the task will be added.

-If you choose Choose other objective, you can attach the task to a specific objective, if it meets the conditions.
+If you choose Choose parent OKR, you can attach the task to a specific objective, if it meets the conditions.

 The automation is created and defined.